Module 1.2: Feedback Loops

 -

 “How Complex Systems Fail” by Richard Cook - 18 short points on why feedback loops in complex systems create surprising failures.
-Takes 10 minutes to read, provides lifetime of insight.
+Takes 10 minutes to read, provides a lifetime of insight.

 -